Pelagicore/qface/docs/usage.rst

 Code Generation Principle
 =========================

-The code generation is driven by a small script which iterates over the domain model and writes files using a template language (see http://jinja.pocoo.org) and espcially the template designer documentation (http://jinja.pocoo.org/docs/dev/templates/).
+The code generation is driven by a small script which iterates over the domain model and writes files using the Python Jinja template language.
+Refer to http://jinja.pocoo.org and particulalry the template designer documentation at http://jinja.pocoo.org/docs/dev/templates/.

 .. code-block:: python